unindented/grunt-electron-installer-windows/README.md

 ## Installer task

-_Run this task with the `grunt electron-windows-installer` command._
+_Run this task with the `grunt electron-installer-windows` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.